Policy & Strategy

 Sources

 - California Department of Health Care Services (DHCS) — DHCS.
-State-Only / UIS PPS change, effective July 1, 2026, and the Medi-Cal provider rate tables to look up for your own rates.
+State-Only / UIS resources, Medi-Cal provider rate tables, and forthcoming final implementation guidance.

-- The CY2026 Medicare care-management codes — FQHC Talent Exchange.
+- The CY2026 Medicare care-management codes — FQHC Talent.
 Companion guide on how to bill APCM and the BHI add-ons — the Medicare revenue offset on the medical / BH side.

 The Revenue Line FQHCs Are Leaving on the Table: A Plain-English Guide to the CY2026 Medicare Care-Management Codes